netraular/esp32_console/main/components/text_viewer/README.md

     ```

 2.  **Create the Component:**
-    Instantiate the viewer, passing the parent object, a title, the content buffer, and an exit callback.
+    Instantiate the viewer, passing the parent object, a title, the content buffer, an exit callback, and a context pointer.
     ```cpp
     #include "components/text_viewer/text_viewer.h"

-    // Forward declaration of the exit handler void on_viewer_exit();
+    // Forward declaration of the exit handler void on_viewer_exit(void* user_data);

     // In your view logic:
     if (file_content) {